thieleju/statsbot/README.md

 > **Note** <br>
 > This project does participate in the **Hacktoberfest 2022** event!

-A Discord bot which provides various commands to get statistics from public APIs.
+A Discord bot which provides various commands to get data from public APIs.
 This project is using the [discord.js](https://discord.js.org/) library and public APIs from [this list](https://github.com/public-apis/public-apis).

 ## :sparkles: How to contribute